-The movie release of the Great Gatsby has heaped fresh interest on the burial site of F Scott Fitzgerald, the book’s author.
-Along with the mound of old articles that’ve been written about his final resting place alongside wife Zelda Sayre, a pile of new ones have popped up.
-All of them point out the incongruity of the location.
-An early 20th century writer known for his penchant for alcohol and glamorous world capitals, interred in a suburban Rockville graveyard, surrounded by concrete buildings and situated right next to the intersection of busy highways?
+The release of the movie Gatsby has heaped fresh interest on the burial site of F Scott Fitzgerald, the book’s author.
+Along with the mound of old articles about his final resting place, a pile of new ones have popped up.
+(Ok, enough puns.)
+The early 20th century writer, who was known for his penchant for alcohol and glamorous world capitals, interred in a suburban Rockville graveyard, surrounded by concrete buildings and beside the intersection of busy highways?
 How absurdly mundane!

 With this in mind, that Fitzgerald rests here, is not terribly surprising after all; in fact it might be a suitably peaceful place, considering his tumultuous life?